watchexec/cargo-watch/README.md

-Releases are built by Github Actions, checksummed using SHA-512 and BLAKE3 (the latter is preferred, the former provided for if you don’t have the b3sum tool), and then the `CHECKSUMS` file is signed using minisign / rsign2.
+Releases are built by Github Actions, checksummed using SHA-512 and BLAKE3 (the latter is preferred, the former provided for if you don’t have the b3sum tool), and then the `B3SUMS` and `SHA512SUMS` files are signed using minisign / rsign2.

-The file is signed twice:
+Both files are signed twice:

 1. Automatically by Github Actions using [this public key](./.github/workflows/release.pub).
    This signature authenticates the builds as coming from this repo, built using